One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Preliminaries

 \section{Preliminaries}

-Tabular data are represented as a set of attributes (field names) $A = \{ a_1, ..., a_k \}$, where each $a_j \in A$ is either categorical or numerical, and a set of table rows $\pmb{r}_1, ..., \pmb{r}_N$, which specify a value for each field: $\pmb{r}_i = [v_1, ..., v_k]$.
+Tabular data are represented as a set of attributes (field names) $A = \{ a_1, ..., a_k \}$, where each $a_j \in A$ can be either categorical or numerical, and a set of table rows $\pmb{r}_1, ..., \pmb{r}_N$, which specify a value for each field: $\pmb{r}_i = [v_1, ..., v_k]$.
 If $a_j$ is numerical, then $v_j \in \mathbb{R}$, otherwise $v_j \in V_j$, where $V_j$ is an unordered attribute-specific vocabulary of categories.
 A time series is a (variable length) sequence of rows $\pmb{s} = [\pmb{r}_1, ..., \pmb{r}_t]$ which are related to each other by a temporal dynamics.
-For instance, in financial transactional data, $\pmb{s}$ can represent the last $t$ bank account transactions of a given client (see \cref{fig.transaction-dataset}).
-The goal is to use a large dataset of time series to pre-train a Transformer network using self-supervised learning, and then to fine-tune the model for a specific task using task-specific labeled data and a possible smaller (supervised) dataset.
+For instance, in financial transactional data, $\pmb{s}$ can represent the last $t$ bank account transactions of a given client (see \Cref{fig.transaction-dataset}).
+When adopting a Deep Learning method, a common paradigm is to use a large dataset of time series to pre-train a network with self-supervised learning, and then fine-tune the model for a specific downstream task using task-specific labeled data and a possible smaller (supervised) dataset.

 In this paper, we further generalize the previous scenario introducing time series composed of different row types.
-As mentioned in \cref{sec.Introduction}, this generalization is particularly useful in real life datasets, in which, for instance, a transaction time series is composed of different transaction types (e.g., POS type, ATM type, etc.).
+As mentioned in \Cref{sec.Introduction}, this generalization is particularly useful in real life datasets, in which, for instance, a transaction time series is composed of different transaction types (e.g., POS type, ATM type, etc.).
 Formally, we describe this situation using a function which associates each row in $\pmb{s}$ to a predefined set of row types: $type(\pmb{r}_i) = h \in T = \{ 1, ..., n \}$ and using a type-dependent set of attributes $A_h = \{ a_1, ..., a_{k_h} \}$ to specify the fields of $\pmb{r}_i$.
 Note that the cardinality of the attributes ($k_h$) varies depending on $h$.
+Moreover, we assume that $type(\pmb{r}_i)$ is always defined for each $\pmb{r}_i \in \pmb{s}$: for example, each transaction in a time series of a bank account can be of only one type (e.g., POS, or ATM, etc.).